 How to Become an HVAC Technician

-Career Explorer reports that technicians familiar with tablets, electronics and troubleshooting will be vital as equipment becomes capable of even more.
+Career Explorer reports that having experience with things like tablets, electronics and troubleshooting will be in big demand as equipment becomes more technologically advanced.

-Another benefit of working in HVAC is next to no student debt.
+Another key perk of working in HVAC is almost zero student debt.

 A Day in the Life of an HVAC Technician

-As a technician, your 'office' is actually all the properties you visit to complete repair, maintenance or installation work.
-Certain jobs may need more time and resources than others, so the number of calls each day can fluctuate.
+As a technician, you’ll respond to different locations for repair, maintenance or installation work.
+Certain jobs may require more time than others, so the number of calls each day can fluctuate.

 Do HVAC Careers Offer Good Salaries??
 Average Salary for HVAC Technicians and Other HVAC Careers

-Aside from launching your own business, there are several other ways to advance your career.
+Aside from launching your own business, there are several other career opportunities.
 These include:

 - HVAC manager, $72,515 average salary